 Once approved (typically 1–3 weeks), you will receive an SMS.
 Return to the immigration office with your receipt to collect the renewed ARC with the updated expiry date.

-- Your Hometax income certificate must show the income from your E-7 employer, not freelance or other income sources.
+Your Hometax income certificate must show the income from your employer, not freelance or other income sources.

-- The E-7 visa has no formal maximum number of renewals, but immigration officers scrutinize long-term E-7 holders and may suggest F-2 or F-5 as more appropriate statuses.
+The visa has no formal maximum number of renewals, but immigration officers scrutinize long-term E-7 holders and may suggest or as more appropriate statuses.

-- If you are close to qualifying for F-2 (points-based long-term residency), calculate your score before renewing — you may qualify to upgrade instead.
+If you are close to qualifying for (points-based long-term residency), calculate your score before renewing — you may qualify to upgrade instead.

 Need help with this?